 Site Variation in Response Dimensionality

-To evaluate the environmental and community determinants of response dimensionality, we subdivided data to calculate community response dimensionality, D for all species observed within each site, yielding estimates of D that ranged between 0.08 and 0.73 (Mean = 0.39).
+To evaluate the environmental and community determinants of response dimensionality, we subdivided data to calculate community response dimensionality, D, for all species observed within each site, yielding estimates of D that ranged between 0.08 and 0.73 (Mean = 0.39).

 Consistent with our hypotheses, SEM analysis identified significant relationships between soil resource availability, climatic characteristics, and response dimensionality (Figure 5).
 While increasing precipitation and lower growing season temperatures produced a positive, direct effect on response dimensionality, the effects of resource availability were primarily mediated through changes in average biomass and canopy light interception – experiments performed in more productive environments characterized by stronger competition for available light were significantly correlated with greater variation in trajectories of community change across our three fertilization treatments.